yalmip/yalmip.github.io/_posts/scratch/modellingif.md

 ## An artificial regression problem

-Consider a problem where we wish to do regression \\( \textbf{minimize} \sum f(e_i)\\) with less sensitivity to outliers by using a non-convex penalty \\(\cdot)\\).
-Instead of a standard quadratic, linear, or perhaps [huber penalty](/command/huber), we want to have a quaadratic behaviour for small residuals, linear penalty for medium-sized residuals, constant penalty for really large residuals.
+Consider a problem where we wish to do regression \\( \textbf{minimize} \sum f(e_i)\\) with less sensitivity to outliers by using a non-convex penalty \\(f(\cdot)\\).
+Instead of a standard quadratic, linear, or perhaps [huber penalty](/command/huber), we want to have a quadratic behaviour for small residuals, linear penalty for medium-sized residuals, constant penalty for really large residuals.

 ![nonconvex penalty]({{ site.url }}/images/nonconvexpenalty.png){: .center-image }

-A very naive way of formulating this would be \\(f(e) = min(2,min(2 + |x|,x^2))\\).
+A very naive way of formulating this would be \\(f(e) = min(7,min(2 + |x|,x^2))\\).
 However, if you use an objective with a sum of these expressions, the resulting model will be a pretty messy nonconvex integer model.
-Binary variables will be introduced to handlke the fact that the concave \\(\min\\) operator is used in an expression to be minimized, with more binary variables to handle the nonconvex use of the absolute value, and finally the mixed-integer model will also contain nonconvex quadratic equalities.
+Binary variables will be introduced to handle the fact that the concave \\(\min\\) operator is used in an expression to be minimized, with more binary variables to handle the nonconvex use of the absolute value, and finally the mixed-integer model will also contain nonconvex quadratic equalities.

 A better approach is to try to untangle the model.
 A first step would perhaps be